 Abrasion arthroplasty involves abrading the subchondral bone to the depth necessary to promote bleeding and fibrocartilage growth.
+It includes debridement of cartilage in the same compartment.

-Both microfracture and abrasion arthroplasty are typically performed on lesions less than 4 cm.
+Both microfracture and abrasion arthroplasty are typically performed on lesions less than 4 cm2.

-All arthroscopic and open knee procedure codes are inclusive of diagnostic arthroscopy and manipulation under anesthesia.
+All arthroscopic and open knee procedure codes are inclusive of diagnostic arthroscopy, manipulation under anesthesia, and soft tissue/synovial resection for visualization.